Perform a smooth spline fit on response vs. concentration data of a single sample to determine the EC50.

 Details

-During the spline fit with smooth.spline
+During the spline fit with smooth.spline, higher weights are

 assigned to data points with a concentration value of 0, as well as to x-y pairs with